 Carbonate

 Carbonate salts are generally insoluble except in the presence of Group 1 and ammonium cations.
-In high concentrations, carbonate is added to another solution containing calcium ions and a white precipitate indicates the formation of calcium phosphate, CaCO3.
+Add a few drops of calcium chloride, CaCl2, to the carbonate-containing solution.
+In solutions with high carbonate concentrations, a white precipitate forms and indicates the possible formation of calcium phosphate, CaCO3.
 The reaction has many interferences, including other anions like phosphate.

 3 Ca2+(aq) + CO32-(aq) CaCO3(s)

+Add H+ (acid) to a solution containing carbonate, CO32-.
+The formation of bubbles indicates presence of CO2, signifying CO32- as a reactant.
 Carbonate ion behaves as a base in the presence of strong acid to form carbon dioxide gas and water.
-The formation of bubbles indicates presence of CO2, signifying CO32- as a reactant.

 CO32-(aq) + H+(aq) CO2(g) + H2O(l)